Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Finding your most popular pages is pretty simple.

-Head over to Google Analytics and tap on Behavior on the right side of the dashboard.
-Now pick Site Content and select All Pages.
+Head over to Google Analytics 4 and tap on Reports on the right side of the dashboard.
+Now pick Engagement and go to Pages and Screens

 This will show you essential metrics such as your:

-Now that you know how to view your Google Analytics’ popular pages, let’s show what you can learn by regularly studying these metrics.
+Now that you know how to view your Google Analytics 4′ popular pages, let’s show what you can learn by regularly studying these metrics.

 With that, let’s dive into the meat of the matter with a lowdown of 17 things you can learn: